 This document specifies the Security Policy for the Crypto++ library.
-This Security Policy was produced as part of the Federal Information Processing Standard (FIPS) 140-2 Level 1 validation of the Crypto++ library version 5.0.4.
+This Security Policy was produced as part of the Federal Information Processing Standard (FIPS) 140-2 Level 1 validation of the Crypto++ library versions 5.0.4 and 5.2.3.
 This document is non-proprietary.